Carmarthen: 18th century to present

 In the mid-18th century, the Morgan family founded a small ironworks at the east end of the town.
 In 1786 lead smelting was established to process the ore carried from Lord Cawdor's mines at Nantyrmwyn, in the north-east of Carmarthenshire.
 Neither of these firms survived for long.
 The lead smelting moved to Llanelli in 1811.
 The ironworks evolved into a tinplate works that had failed by about 1900.
 The borough corporation was reformed by a 1764 charter and again by the Municipal Corporations Act 1835.

 In the late 18th century John Spurrell, an auctioneer from Bath, settled in Carmarthen.
 He was the grandson of Robert Spurrell, a Bath schoolmaster, who printed the city's first book, The Elements of Chronology in 1730.
 In 1840, a printing press was set up in Carmarthen by William Spurrell (1813–1889), who wrote a history of the town and compiled and published an 1848 Welsh-English dictionary and an 1850 English–Welsh dictionary.
 Today's Collins Welsh dictionary is known as the "Collins Spurrell".
 A local housing authority in Carmarthen is named Heol Spurrell in honour of the family.

 The origins of Chartism in Wales can be traced to the foundation in the autumn of 1836 of Carmarthen Working Men's Association.

-Carmarthen gaol, designed by John Nash, was in use from about the year 1789 until its demolition in 1922.
+Carmarthen jail, authorised by the Carmarthen Improvement Act 1792 (32 Geo.
+3. c.
+104) and designed by John Nash, was in use from about the year 1789 until its demolition in 1922.
 The site is now taken by County Hall, designed by Sir Percy Thomas.
-The gaol's "Felons' Register" of 1843–1871 contains some of the earliest photographs of criminals in Britain.
+The jail's "Felons' Register" of 1843–1871 contains some of the earliest photographs of criminals in Britain.
 In 1843, the workhouse in Carmarthen was attacked by the Rebecca Rioters.